Ali-Ch-001/LUMi/README.md

 - npm or yarn

-## Public Distribution Without Authorisation Not Allowed
+## Public Distribution Without Authorization Not Allowed

 ### Clone the Repository